nghia-cx/Keep_Babies_Safe/README.md

 Step 6: Run main.py
     When you enter button:
-    - P: it will pause your video
+     P: it will pause your video,
-    - Q: it will quit your video
+     Q: it will quit your video,
-    - D: it will detect object on your video
+     D: it will detect object on your video,
-    - C: it will not detect object on your video
+     C: it will not detect object on your video